-Nintendo Switch Lite: Getting old saves and downloads transferred over
+Learn how to transfer saves and downloads to your new Switch or Switch Lite

 Things you need to know first:

-- You'll want a Nintendo Switch Online account if you don't already have one.
+- You'll need a Nintendo Switch Online account if you don't already have one.
 It's the easiest way to have your saves sync across multiple Switch devices.

-- You'll need to make sure the save data you want to be transferred is backed up to the cloud.
+- The save data must be backed up to the cloud.
 Otherwise, you'll have issues transferring the data.

 - Both digital and physical games use cloud saves.
 Save data exists on the console and not on the cartridge.